wildcards-world/harberger-base-subgraph/Readme.md

 # Subgraph for harberger-tax-contracts

-This is a subgraph to allow useful queries of data about wildcards from: https://thegraph.com/explorer/subgraph/wild-cards/wildcards
+This is a subgraph to allow useful queries of data about your harberger tax contracts.

+For more details on how to integrate this see [this article](https://dev.to/wildcards/build-your-first-harberger-tax-app-part-1-3gdd).

 ### Notes for devolopment: